bittin/media-browser/README.md

 ## Required dependencies

+> [!NOTE]
-The DEB and RPM packages built below should automatically pull in all dependencies when installing it.
+> The DEB and RPM packages built below should automatically pull in all dependencies when installing it.
+But as COSMIC Desktop is currently not standard in distributions, these dependencies cannot be included.
+Installed like that - without the full COSMIC Desktop available - the program will *work*.
+But there will most likely be effects due to missing theming features.

 Video and audio playback requires [GStreamer](https://gstreamer.freedesktop.org/).